AniysahFauziyyahAlfa/golden-app/README.md

 # golden-app
-Gold Price Prediction (GOLDEN) with XGBoost and SVR Algorithm
+Gold Price Prediction (GOLDEN) with XGBoost and SVR Algorithms